develop-me/bootcamp--week-01-02--html-and-css/scripts/17--html--forms/README.md

 Important attributes:

 - `id` - to connect to the label
-- `name` - important for submitting data.
-Used as part of a name/value pair.
+- `name` - important for submitting data
 - `value` - add a default value for the input
 - `placeholder` - add a placeholder for the input.
 Better to do this than add a default value for UX purposes (don't have to delete it to type)
 - `type`